pepstock-org/Charba/readme.md

    * implement the retrieving of locale from query string, `<meta>` element (as GWT is doing) or from navigator instance.
  * change the default date adapter library, using as default `Luxon` instead of `Moment` in order to enable I18N by default.
  * change the `Adapter` options and configuration of time axis in order to get a date adapter options (LUXON options) by `date` property.
+ * add `default` to the tooltip callbacks interface methods.

 ### Development